War on Terror: The Iraq War

 By 2006, the war seemed lost to many, and some U.S. Congressmen even began to call for America's immediate withdrawal from Iraq.
 However, far from removing troops, President Bush announced a controversial move in January 2007: to send an additional 20,000 troops into Iraq.
 This “surge” would be accompanied by a new leader of U.S. troops in Iraq, General David Petraeus, who implemented new, effective counterinsurgency tactics to go along with the extra troops.
 Instead of focusing only on capturing or killing insurgents, U.S. soldiers would focus much more on protecting the Iraqi civilian population, especially in Baghdad where sectarian violence was most intense.
 By the end of 2007, thanks to the skill and bravery of American soldiers, the strategy seemed to be working, as levels of violence decreased dramatically. and continued to drop over the next few years.

 Location.
 30° 13.692′ N, 90° 54.782′ W. Marker is in Gonzales, Louisiana, in Ascension Parish.
-Marker can be reached from South Irma Boulevard 0.3 miles north of East Worthey Street, on the right when traveling north.
+Memorial can be reached from South Irma Boulevard 0.3 miles north of East Worthey Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Gonzales LA 70737, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The War on Terror: The Afghanistan War And The Iraq War (here, next to this marker); The War on Terror: The Afghanistan War (here, next to this marker); Ascension Parish Residents Fighting the War on Terror (here, next to this marker); "The Mother of All Battles Has Begun!" (here, next to this marker); Louisiana Marines in the Persian Gulf War (here, next to this marker); The Persian Gulf War (here, next to this marker); The Vietnam War (within shouting distance of this marker); WWII - War In The Pacific (within shouting distance of this marker).
 Touch for a list and map of all markers in Gonzales.